Global Sensitivity Analysis for Engineering Design Based on Individual Conditional Expectations: Surrogate Modeling for Global Sensitivity and Explainability Analysis

 A PCE model is constructed by solving $\boldsymbol{F}\boldsymbol{\beta}=\boldsymbol{y}$, where $F_{ij} = \Psi_{j}(\boldsymbol{x}^{(i)})$ forms the $n \times P$ design matrix, with each column representing a polynomial term evaluated at the data points.
 Here, $\boldsymbol{y}=(y^{(1)},\ldots,y^{(n)}) = (f(\boldsymbol{x}^{(1)}),\ldots,f(\boldsymbol{x}^{(n)}))$ represents the responses.
 In this paper, this system of equations is solved using the least-angle regression algorithm.
 The optimal order $p$ is sought by exploring various \(\mathbb{A}_{p}\) sets, ranging from \(\mathbb{A}_{p=1}\) to \(\mathbb{A}_{p=p_{max}}\), where \(p_{max}\) represents the highest polynomial order considered.

+The method and the framework proposed in this paper, explained in detail in Sect.~\ref{sec:theory_ice}, are surrogate-agnostic and do not rely on any specific properties of PCE.
+PCE is adopted here due to its spectral and additive structure, which facilitates the theoretical derivation of the inequality in Eq.~(\ref{eq:ICE_ineq}) and enables analytical tractability, as detailed in Appendix~A. In addition, for the engineering demonstrations considered in this paper, the PCE surrogate achieves excellent predictive accuracy.
 In this study, we employ the data-driven PCE module from UQLab~\cite{marelli2014uqlab}, whereby the orthogonal polynomials for the engineering problems are constructed directly from the available data by inferring the probability distributions first.